aptakhin/Bike/README.md

 s11n (unstable)
 ---------------------
 C++ serialization library with Boost.Serialization-like interface with such improvements:
 - Header-only.
 2 files and less 2k lines of ubertemplatesgodkillskittenscode per one serializer format.
-Plus one file for STL support
+Add one file for STL support
 - Serialization of objects, which code can't be changed (out of class serialization with few limitations)
-- Decreased compiler error lines per one mistake (it's more useful to read 50 lines of errors than 100, yep?)
+- Decreased compiler error lines per one mistake (it's more useful to read 50 lines of C++ errors than 100, yes?)

 Other features:
 - Non-default constructors support